„Of all gifts, the gift of Dhamma is the highest.“ - Dhp. XXIV v. 354

 Thank you for your kind offering and your support.

-The contact to support venerable Bhikkhunī Visuddhi and projects and activities of the Association Karuṇā Sevena:
+Support of the venerable Bhikkhunī Visuddhi and activities of the Association Karuṇā Sevena:

 Bank account: 6855804001/5500